NPM, Components, Uses and step by step guide for NPM installation

 - Run packages without downloading using npx

-- Share code with npm user
+- It is important to realize to share code with npm user

 - Connect with Developer on same projects